 - High-density foam that supports proper alignment without causing any pressure points

 - CertiPUR-US certification: low VOC emissions, no dangerous chemicals used, and no heavy metals

 That last point was important to my family.
-After all, what good is a great mattress if it’s full of chemicals like formaldehyde, flame retardants, or ozone depleters?
+After all, what good is a great mattress if it’s full of chemicals like formaldehyde, flame retardants, or ozone deleters?

 I don’t want to breathe those chemicals – and I certainly don’t want my wife or children around them, either.

-So here we have a mattress that’s undergone multiple clinical tests to prove that it increases oxygen circulation, won’t release unhealthy chemicals, promotes nuetral spinal alignment, and won’t cause overheating.
+So here we have a mattress that’s undergone multiple clinical tests to prove that it increases oxygen circulation, won’t release unhealthy chemicals, promotes neutral spinal alignment, and won’t cause overheating.